Software

 - Linux1

-- Debian2 for servers (where things have to be even more stable)
+- Debian for servers (where things have to be stable)

 I’ve been using Linux on-and-off since roughly 2011.
 I’ve become increasingly familiar with the way it works over the years and decided to take the full plunge as the daily driver on my desktop in August 2025.